This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 There’s really no wrong way to make steak fajitas.
 In some ways, they are hard to mess up which means you are bound to always have an outstanding meal.
 With that being said, there are a few things you can do that will take your fajita night from good to great.

-Marinate Your Meat and Veggies
+Marinate Your Veggies

 Grill Your Tortillas